vitran96/evershop-docs/docs/development/knowledge-base/middleware-system.md

 In a module, you can create a middleware function by creating a file in the `api/admin/all` or `pages/admin/all` folder.
 For example, if you create a file named `authMiddleware.js` in the `pages/admin/all` folder, this middleware will be executed on all pages in the admin panel.

-### 3: Site-level middleware
+### 3: FrontStore-level middleware

-Similiar to the admin-level middleware, site-level middleware is a middleware function that will be executed on all requests to the front store.
+Similiar to the admin-level middleware, frontStore-level middleware is a middleware function that will be executed on all requests to the front store.

-For example, a customer authentication middleware that takes care of customer authentication is a site-level middleware.
+For example, a customer authentication middleware that takes care of customer authentication is a frontStore-level middleware.

+To add a frontStore-level middleware, you can create a file in the `api/frontStore/all` or `pages/frontStore/all` folder.
+For example, if you create a file named `authMiddleware.js` in the `pages/frontStore/all` folder, this middleware will be executed on all pages in the front store.

 ### 4: Routed-level middleware